x-square/data_analytics/24-05-maths-statistics-data-science.md

 **Law of large numbers** says that as we collect more data, the average of our results gets closer to the true average of the whole population.
 This means that with a large enough sample size, our average will be very close to the expected value.

+## Errors and residuals

+**Errors** are the differences between the observed values and the expected values in a statistical analysis.
+They can be used to assess the accuracy of a model and identify patterns in the data that the model fails to capture.

+**Residuals** are the differences between the observed values and the predicted values in a regression analysis.
+They represent the error in the model and can be used to assess the model's performance and identify patterns in the data that the model fails to capture.

+### Mean absolute error

+Mean absolute error (MAE) measures the average magnitude of errors in a set of predictions, without considering their direction.
+It calculates the average of the absolute differences between predicted and actual values, giving a straightforward indication of prediction accuracy.

+### Mean squared error

+Mean squared error (MSE) evaluates the average of the squared differences between predicted and actual values.
+By squaring the errors, it penalizes larger discrepancies more than smaller ones, making it sensitive to outliers.

+### Root mean squared error

+Root mean squared error (RMSE) is the square root of the MSE and provides a measure of the average magnitude of errors in the same units as the original data.
+It offers a more interpretable sense of prediction accuracy compared to MSE.

+### R-squared

+R-squared (R²) represents the proportion of variance in the dependent variable that is predictable from the independent variables.
+It ranges from 0 to 1, where a higher R-squared value indicates a better fit of the model to the data.

 ## Statistical tests

+**Hypothesis testing** is a statistical method used to make inferences about a population based on sample data.
+It involves formulating a null hypothesis, which states that there is no significant difference or effect, and an alternative hypothesis, which suggests that there is a significant difference or effect.
+The goal of hypothesis testing is to determine whether the observed data provides enough evidence to reject the null hypothesis in favour of the alternative hypothesis.
+Hypothesis testing is commonly used in scientific research, quality control, and decision-making to test theories, validate assumptions, and make informed decisions.

+**A/B testing** is a method used to compare two versions of a product or service to determine which one performs better.
+It involves randomly assigning users to two groups, the control group and the experiment group, and exposing each group to a different version of the product or service.
+By measuring the performance of each group and comparing the results, you can determine which version is more effective.
+A/B testing is commonly used in marketing, web design, and product development to optimise user experience, increase conversion rates, and improve overall performance.

 ### Selecting the right test